+353-1-416-8900REST OF WORLD

 Authors

-David Ting Professor, Mechanical, Automotive & Materials Engineering, Turbulence & Energy Laboratory, University of Windsor, Windsor, Ontario, Canada.
+David Ting Professor, Department of Mechanical, Automotive & Materials Engineering, University of Windsor, Windsor, ON, Canada.
 Dr. Ting has tangled with engineering flow turbulence for 25 years, starting with turbulent flame propagation in his graduate years, followed by grid turbulence, turbulent heat convection, turbulent flow induced vibrations, and turbulence and wind energy.
 He has taught a graduate course on turbulent flow seven times.
 He has also co-authored over 55 papers on turbulence and since 2012 has been on the editorial board for the Elsevier journal, Sustainable Energy Technologies and Assessments.